emmt/LazyAlgebra.jl/docs/src/introduction.md

 !!! note
-    An important feature of `LazyAlgebra` is that any complex construction of operator is itself an operator but whose coefficients are not immediately computed: a constructed operator keeps its structure reflecting how it has been built (apart from a few automatic simplifications explained next) and *knows* how to behave when applied to an input vector.
+    An important feature of `LazyAlgebra` is that any complex construction of operator is itself an operator but whose coefficients are not immediately computed: the constructed operator keeps its structure reflecting how it has been built (apart from a few automatic simplifications explained next) and *knows* how to behave when applied to an input vector.
 This *lazy* behavior explains the name of the package.